-The W&M Board of Visitors sets the total costs for the upcoming academic year each spring.
+The W&M Board of Visitors sets the incoming freshman in-state tuition in the fall and the total costs for the upcoming academic year each spring.
 View the most current estimated annual costs to attend W&M.

 In-state tuition guarantee

 How does this affect my tuition if I’m enrolling at W&M as a transfer student?

 In-state transfer students will pay the same tuition as the entering freshman class, and transfer students' tuition will be frozen for up to one year beyond the expected time it would take to complete their degree (based on academic standing when they enroll).
 For example, if a transfer student enters as a junior, he or she will have up to three years of frozen tuition.
 Exceptions to this policy will be reviewed on a case-by-case basis.
 Learn more about the review process.

 How does the new model impact those families who enrolled in the Virginia 529 College Savings Plan?